rcastellotti/gr/from-zero-to-sev.md

 - https://www.qemu.org/docs/master/system/i386/amd-memory-encryption.html
 - https://www.amd.com/system/files/TechDocs/58019-svsm-draft-specification.pdf

-## investigating I/O related perfomance

-benchmark they ran: fio randread bs=4k iodepth=1 numjobs=1

-First of all, what the heck is a block device?

 Block devices are characterized by random access to data organized in fixed-size blocks.
 Examples of such devices are hard drives, CD-ROM drives, RAM disks, etc. The speed of block devices is generally much higher than the speed of character devices, and their performance is also important.